 Origins and History

-Portrayals of various devils have been popular throughout the history of Carnival, but the combination of devil mas and molasses may be one of convenience (a dark substance available to smear the body and a popular portrayal) or be designed to recall a history of slavery.
-It is known that white masqueraders would smear themselves with varnish or other dark pigment when playing as the Negue Jadin, a satire of estate Negroes.
+Portrayals of various devils have been popular throughout the history of Carnival, but the combination of devil mas and molasses has several layers of cultural significance.
+It is known that white masqueraders would smear themselves with varnish or other dark pigment when playing as the Negue Jadin, a racist satire played by the plantocracy that was reclaimed after emancipation.
 Additionally, L.M Fraser, in History of Carnival writes

 In the days of slavery whenever fire broke out upon an Estate, the slaves on the surrounding properties were immediately mustered and marched to the spot, horns and shells were blown to collect them and the gangs were followed by the drivers cracking their whips and scourging with cries and blows to their work.
 After emancipation, the negroes began to represent this scene as a kind of commemoration of the change in their condition, and the procession of the “cannes brulees” used to take place on the night of the 1st of August , the date of their emancipation… After a time the day was changed and for many years past the Carnival days have been inaugurated by the “Cannes Brulees”.